-The proposed plan includes changes to streets, walkways and cycleways to improve traffic flow and make it easier to move around.
+The plan includes changes to streets, walkways and cycleways to improve traffic flow and make it easier to move around.

 Wider and more connected streets

-The proposed plan for Waterloo south includes wider and more connected streets.
+The plan for Waterloo south includes wider and more connected streets.
 This allows for more spacious walkways, with more room for street furniture such as bench seats, to make it easier and more enjoyable to move between streets.

 - Pitt Street has been extended to join up with McEvoy Street.